 Articulation

-Each college or university will determine the requirements for their degrees.
-These requirements will vary by campus and by major.
-Many universities will also either recommend or require completion of introductory and/or prerequisite coursework in the majors prior to transfer.
-An articulation agreement, sometimes referred to as a transfer course agreement, is an agreement with a four-year institution that specifies which Golden West College courses may be transferred to meet general education, elective, or/and major requirements.
+Each university determines the requirements for their degrees.
+These requirements can vary by campus and by major.
+Many universities will also either recommend or require completion of introductory and/or prerequisite coursework in their majors prior to transfer.
+An articulation agreement, sometimes referred to as a transfer course agreement, is an agreement with a four-year institution that specifies which Golden West College courses may be transferred to meet general education, elective, and/or major requirements.
 These agreements are campus specific, and at times, may require completion of an entire sequence of courses at the same college for transfer credit.
-Students can obtain articulation agreements for specific majors from a counselor, Transfer Center, or online at ASSIST.org.
-ASSIST provides access to the most current articulation agreements between UC, CSU and California Community Colleges.
-ASSIST includes information about credit for CSU GE Breadth requirements, IGETC requirements, major preparation and transferable course agreements.
-Articulation agreements are updated throughout the year, so check ASSIST periodically to ensure that you have the most current information about transfer credit.
+Golden West College has articulation agreements with the University of California (UC), the California State University (CSU), and many accredited private and out of state universities.
+Students can obtain articulation agreements for specific majors from a counselor, the Transfer Center, or online at ASSIST.

 ASSIST